 This section describes how you intend to get your product to customers and how you’ll measure the effectiveness of those methods.
 For example, once you figure out where you’ll be selling your product – online, at a retail outlet, door-to-door – determine the type of sales team you’ll need and how you’ll compensate them.

 In terms of distribution, think about how you’ll actually get the product or service into the hands of the customer.
-Ultimately, you’ll want to sell your product or service in as many ways as make sense for your company: online, at a retail outlet, via house parties or mail order, or through other companies.
+Ultimately, you’ll want to sell your product or service in as many ways that make sense for your company: online, at a retail outlet, via house parties or mail order, or through other companies.
 Initially, however, focus on selling through just one of these channels so you can build your business before comfortably extending to others.

 You’re going to need customers to buy your product.
 How do you plan to get them?
 There are many free or low-cost strategies such as referrals, word-of-mouth, public relations, and marketing partners to help cross-promote or sell your product, so I would avoid any expensive print, TV, or radio advertising campaigns at these early stages.

 Create your strategy for attracting customers.
-Before you start actually executing on your marketing strategy, however, think about “branding.”
+Before you start actually executing your marketing strategy, however, think about “branding.”
 This is the look and feel of your business, what customers experience when interacting with it, from the fonts, colors, and text of the website and your business cards to the overall image you portray in the product itself.
 This branding will be reflected in the execution of your marketing strategy.

 Describe how you want customers to experience your product or service.
 Take a look at products or companies that you really like, and think about why you like them.
 What makes you feel good about them?
 Do these characteristics permeate all aspects of the product, from website to packaging to letterhead?